WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ### `hive agent add azure`

-Add a local or remote hive agent to connect to an [Azure SQL](https://docs.microsoft.com/en-gb/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview) database using the `hive agent add azure` command.
+Add an Azure hive agent to connect to an [Azure SQL](https://docs.microsoft.com/en-gb/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview) database using the `hive agent add azure` command.

-If your LiveData Migrator host can communicate directly with the Azure SQL database, then a local hive agent will be sufficient.
-Otherwise, consider using a remote hive agent.

-:::info remote deployments
+:::info
-For a remote hive agent connection, specify a remote host (Azure VM, HDI cluster node) that will be used to communicate with the local LiveData Migrator server (constrained to a user-defined port).

-A small service will be deployed on this remote host so that the hive agent can migrate data to and/or from the Azure SQL database.
+The Azure hive agent requires a ADLS Gen2 storage account and container name, this is only for the purposes of generating the correct location for the database.
+The container will not be accessed by the Hive agent and no data will be written to the container.
 :::

 ```text title="Add Azure SQL agent"